wildfish/wildfish-django-starter/README.rst

 Wildfish Django Starter
 =====================

-A Django 1.6 project cookiecutter template to kick start development for new projects.
+A Django 1.7 friendly project cookiecutter template to kick start development for new projects.
 Includes apps and settings we use in the majority of projects, along with an integrated version of our other cookiecutter-django-crud template which will also generate a model, CRUD views and tests.

 Features
 ----------